-As more fully described under "- State Water Contract - General Terms of the Contract," under the terms of the State Water supply contract, DWR provides the initial allocation estimate of State Water Project water for the following calendar year by each December 1.
+As more fully described under "- State Water Contract - General Terms of the Contract," under the terms of each State water supply contract, DWR provides the initial allocation estimate of State Water Project water for the following calendar year by each December 1.
 Based upon updated runoff forecast and environmental, regulatory and operational constraints, DWR's total water supply availability projections are refined during the calendar year and allocations to the State Water Project contractors are adjusted accordingly.
 On December 1, 2023, DWR announced an initial calendar year 2024 allocation of ten percent of contracted amounts, based on DWR's assessment of reservoir storage and an assumption of dry conditions.
 On February 21, 2024, DWR increased the State Water Project annual allocation to 15 percent of State Water Project contractors' requested Table A amounts.
-DWR again increased the allocation estimate on March 22, 2024 to 30 percent of State Water Project contractors' requested Table A amounts.
+DWR subsequently increased the allocation on March 22, 2024 to 30 percent of State Water Project contractors' requested Table A amounts, and again increased the State Water Project annual allocation on April 23, 2024 to 40 percent of State Water Project contractors' requested Table A amounts.
 Further changes to the 2024 allocation may occur and are dependent on the developing hydrologic conditions.
 In addition, Metropolitan began 2024 with approximately 227,000 acre-feet of State Water Project carryover supplies from calendar year 2023.
 See "-Water Transfer, Storage and Exchange Programs" and "-Storage Capacity and Water in Storage."
 See also "-Water Conditions in Recent Years" and "-Current Water Conditions."